shaandesai1/CNN_Magnetism_Project/README.md

 <img src="lattice.JPG">
 </p>

 <p align="center">Figx.
 Left: unit cell of Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub> (in the x-y plane) with spin density isosurfaces overlaid at charge values of 7.3e-5.
 The yellow surfaces are positive densities and the blue are negative.
 Blue spheres represent Chromium sites, purple spheres represent Germanium and yellow sphere represent Tellerium.
-Right: average projection of charge densities in the x-y plane.  <p align="center">
+Right: average projection of charge densities in the x-y plane.  </p>